 When one hears the term ‘ancient jewellery’, it is understandable that many automatically associate it with astronomically high prices.
 But that’s not the case with the majority of pieces sold across Christie’s antiquities auctions, held both online and four times a year in New York and London.

 ‘Bead necklaces are pretty much all below $10,000,’ Solomon explains.
 ‘They’re ancient and yet they look very modern, and provide a really interesting alternative to going to a mainstream commercial jeweller and buying a strand of contemporary beads.
 This is a unique statement piece.
 Bead necklaces can be a fun and accessible way to start your collection, if they suit your taste.’

-Christie’s upcoming single-owner sale Ancient Art from the James and Marilynn Alsdorf Collection features an Egyptian faience finger ring from the 18th Dynasty, or 1550-1295 BC.
+Christie’s single-owner sale Ancient Art from the James and Marilynn Alsdorf Collection featured an Egyptian faience finger ring from the 18th Dynasty, or 1550-1295 BC.
 Even though it’s over 3,000 years old, the slender profile and bold colour appeal to modern tastes and make it a striking accessory.

 In ancient Mediterranean, Near Eastern and Egyptian cultures, gold and silver were as much a symbol of luxury and status as they are today, and highly valued.
 That has meant, however, that some of the most important and valuable ancient pieces have been melted down for their materials over the centuries.